Buy Currency

 What is the currency in Morocco?

-Morocco is a captivating and exotic travel destination that uses the Moroccan dirham as its currency.
+Morocco is a captivating and exotic travel destination that attracts thousands of Brits to its warm climate, attractive cities, and stunning natural landscape.

 The history of the Moroccan dirham

 The Moroccan dirham originates from the Byzantine Empire, the eastern side of Roman civilisation in Europe and Asia.
-The word “dirham” comes from the Latin word denarius, the Roman gold coin.
+The word “dirham” comes from the name of a historical Greek currency: the “drachma”.

-When Morocco became a French state in 1921, it switched to the Moroccan Franc, but the dirham was reintroduced in 1960.
+When Morocco became a French protectorate in 1912, the currency switched to the Moroccan Franc from 1921.
+The dirham was reintroduced in 1960, replacing the franc to become the major unit of currency in Morocco.

 Dirham notes come in the following denominations:

-Moroccan dirham is a closed currency, which means you can’t get hold of it outside the country.
+The Moroccan dirham is a closed currency, which means you can’t get it in the UK or any other country outside Morocco.

-You can exchange your pounds for dirhams in banks, hotels and Bureaus de Change in an airport or port - and turn any leftover money back at the end of your trip.
-If you have any leftover dirham from a previous trip, you can take up 2,000 dirham into Morocco with you.
+You can exchange your pounds for dirhams in banks, hotels and Bureaus de Change in an airport or portand turn any leftover money back at the end of your trip.
+If you have any leftover dirham from a previous trip, you can take up to 2,000 dirhams into Morocco with you.
 There’s no limit to the amount of foreign cash you bring into the country.

 Note that it’s very difficult to exchange Scottish, Gibraltar or Northern Irish pound notes.